CsClown/MemoryGame/README.md

 # Testing

 For testing the application, I used manual testing and external validators.
-Both manual and external testing are a part of a separate testing [file](/TESTING.md).
+External testing are a part of a separate testing [file](/TESTING.md).

 ### Manual testing
   - I used manual testing throughout the whole development phase of the project.
 Mainly:
     - I frequently checked if all the inputs were valid, namely if my validation functions were catching all errors and exceptions.
-(Details are in the [Testing file](TESTING.md).)
     - I played the game repeatedly to see if the correct winning message was displaying when the user finished the game.
-    - I made sure that when the user chose to play again, they would be taken to the choice of a difficulty level and the moves counter was cleared (setting of the initial state).
+    - I made sure that when the user chose to play again everything except username gets resetted.
     - I checked if a good-bye message displayed after the user chose not to play again.

 ### External Testing